Arapahoe Basin: History

+Skiers ski past the Zuma ski lift in the Montezuma Bowl area in April 2019.
+Keystone Resort and Breckenridge Ski Resort can be seen in the background, at the far right and top right respectively.

 Larry and Marnie Jump, Max Dercum, and Sandy Shaufler started Arapahoe Basin in 1945.
 The first year it was open for skiing was 1946.
 The ski area was sold in 1972 to Joe Jankovsky.
 He in turn sold the area to Ralston Purina in 1978.
-Alterra Mountain Company is now the owner.
+In 1996, the ski area was purchased by Vail Resorts, however, anti-trust action by the Department of Justice forced Vail to sell in 1997 to Dundee Resort Development of Canada (now DREAM).
+In February 2024, Alterra entered into an agreement to purchase Arapahoe Basin, and the deal officially closed on November 19, 2024.

 Arapahoe Basin became the first ski resort in the United States to open for the 2006–2007 season on October 13.
 It repeated for the 2007–2008 ski area by opening at 9:00 a.m. on October 10.
 This was the area's earliest opening in 61 years and the earliest opening in North America for the season.
 Arapahoe Basin opened for the 2009–2010 season on Friday, October 9, the earliest start in its history.

 During the 2007–2008 season, Arapahoe Basin expanded into Montezuma Bowl, with the largest terrain expansion in the nation for that season.
 Facing southwest towards Keystone, it provided a back bowl.

 In 2010, Leitner-Poma replaced the Exhibition lift on the lower mountain with a high speed quad, the Black Mountain Express lift, Arapahoe Basin's first detachable lift.

 In November 2016, 468 acres were approved by the Forest Service and added to the ski area.
 Of those 468 acres, 329 opened for the 2017–2018 season; 232 in the Beavers section and 129 in the Steep Gullies section.
 Initially, the terrain was accessible by a 30-minute hike and contained expert and extreme terrain only.
 A fixed-grip quad chair lift was built in the summer of 2018.

-Opening date for 2016–2017 Season announced on Wednesday, October 19, 2016, with First Chair at 9:00am on Friday, October 21, 2016.
+In February 2019, Arapahoe Basin announced it was ending its 20+ year partnership with Vail Resorts and its Epic Pass at the end of the 2018–19 season.
+On August 2, 2019, Arapahoe Basin announced it would join the Ikon Pass starting with the 2019–2020 winter season.

 For the 2020–2021 season, Arapahoe Basin's last two Yan double chairlifts were replaced with new lifts from Leitner-Poma.
 Pallavicini was replaced with a double, while Molly Hogan was replaced with a fixed grip quad.
 For the 2022–2023 season, the ski area received its second high speed lift with the replacement of Lenawee Mountain with a high speed six pack.

-In February 2019, Arapahoe Basin announced it was ending its 20+ year partnership with Vail Resorts and its Epic Pass at the end of the 2018–19 season.
-On August 2, 2019, Arapahoe Basin announced it would join the Ikon Pass starting with the 2019–2020 winter season.

-In February 2024, Alterra entered into an agreement to purchase Arapahoe Basin from its previous Canadian Owner, DREAM.
-The deal officially closed on November 19, 2024.
-Alan Henceroth, the ski area's President & COO, will continue to manage it.